RajaFaizanNazir/bulk_IPFS_pin/README.md

 mkdir images
 ```

-paste all images in the images folder
+paste all images in the 'images' folder

  ```sh
  pip install -r requirements.txt